OIRNOIR/SmokeSignal-Frontend/README.md

 would rewrite this in TS but don't currently have time for anything other than releasing the code mostly as-is.
 Commit history has been expunged to avoid exposing personally identifiable information.

-Open Source Checklist:
-- [ ] Verify that no PII is leaked here (if it is, remove it from the commit history)
-- [ ] Improve documentation
-- [ ] Pick a license (GPLv3?)
-- [ ] Publish with Backend, link to that repo as well